Skin and hair: 11 ways to use coconut oil

 Rich in lauric acid (a form of saturated fat), coconut oil contributes to dental and gum health.
 5

-The lauric acid contained in coconut oil is known to counteract bad breath, prevent the formation of plaque and tooth decay, and fight gum inflammation known as gingivitis.
+The lauric acid contained in coconut oil is known to counteract bad breath, prevent the formation of plaque and tooth decay, and combat the gum inflammation known as gingivitis.
 5, 6

-In order to take full advantage of these properties, it is recommended to gargle with coconut oil.
-Well known in English under the name oil-pulling, this oil mouthwash is quite simple: it is enough to place a tablespoon of organic coconut oil in the mouth and to make it circulate before spitting it out in a trash can after 10 to 15 minutes.
+To make the most of these properties, we recommend gargling with coconut oil.
+Well-known in English as oil-pulling, this oil mouthwash is quite simple: just place a tablespoon of organic coconut oil in the mouth and swish it around before spitting it out into a garbage can after 10 to 15 minutes.
 7

 Diaper rash affects many babies.
-Behind this rash is often a pathogen, usually a yeast.
+Behind this rash often lies a pathogen, usually yeast.
 The antifungal action of coconut oil attacks the yeast colonies and reduces the inflammation of the rash.

-By applying a teaspoon of coconut oil several times a day at diaper changes, your baby's skin will quickly return to its normal appearance.
+By applying a teaspoon of coconut oil several times a day at diaper changes, baby's skin quickly returns to its normal appearance.

 10- Coconut oil: Anti-stretch marks

-During pregnancy, the skin is subject to unusual stretching to accommodate the growth of the baby.
+During pregnancy, the skin is subject to extraordinary stretching to accommodate the baby's growth.
 This can result in uncomfortable itching for the mother or the appearance of stretch marks.
-In order to moisturize mom's skin and improve its elasticity, a belly massage with coconut oil is recommended.
+To moisturize mom's skin and improve its elasticity, a belly massage with coconut oil is recommended.

 11- Coconut oil: Personal lubricant

 Thanks to its moisturizing properties, coconut oil can be used as a personal lubricant.
-Using a natural lubricant makes sex less painful and more enjoyable, according to Dr. Janet Brito, sex therapist.
+Using a natural lubricant makes sexual relations less painful and more enjoyable, according to sex therapist Dr. Janet Brito.

-Healthy lubrication also helps menopausal women deal with the side effects of menopause, including vaginal dryness and vaginismus.
+Healthy lubrication also helps menopausal women counter the side effects of menopause, including vaginal dryness and vaginismus.

-However, coconut oil should not be used in conjunction with a condom, as it may reduce the contraceptive effectiveness of the condom.
+Coconut oil should not be used in conjunction with condoms, however, as this may reduce the contraceptive efficacy of the condom.

-If you are not already using coconut oil in your body care routine, it's time to start today!
-This ingredient that is often at our fingertips will take on a whole new value.
+If you don't already use coconut oil in your body care routine, it's time to start today!
+This ingredient, so often at our fingertips, will take on a whole new value.

 To your coconut oil!